mayurah/mayurah/README.md

 ## 🎯 Leadership Style

-> Lead by example, coach for development, and care for team’s well-being.
+>  Execution over theory: Lead by example, coach for development, and care for team’s well-being.

 I am a **natural leader** who:
 - Shapes the vision.